-Insurance companies in Ohio aren’t required to offer under 65 beneficiaries Medicare Supplement coverage.
-Since the cost is usually higher for those under 65 than those turning 65, it’s recommended to wait until you become 65 to obtain coverage.
+Insurance companies in Ohio aren’t required to offer under 65 beneficiaries Medigap.
+Since the cost is usually higher for those under 65 than those turning 65, we suggest waiting until you become 65 to obtain a Medigap plan.

 In the meantime enrolling in an Advantage plan could save you more money than just Medicare.
-Advantage plans have only one question for eligibility.
+Advantage plans have only one health question for eligibility; do you have ESRD?

 Plus, some Special Needs Plans cater to beneficiaries with specific disabilities.
 If this type of policy is in your area, you could qualify for a Special Enrollment Period allowing you to apply at any time of the year.